nadeemkhan02/user-details-web-app/README.md

 ![3](https://user-images.githubusercontent.com/72436577/129221011-7d9cc030-275e-4036-a542-228617d2d01f.png)

-step 4:Hobbies and Other Hobbies text area.
-Other Hobbies text area appear when user checked the other check box.
+step 4:**Hobbies and OtherHobbies text area.
+OtherHobbies text area appear when user checked the other check box.**

 ![4](https://user-images.githubusercontent.com/72436577/129221015-9f1fb6a4-9eb2-475f-bbd8-1d2e671d11a7.png)

-step 5:User details page state when no data is there.
+step 5:**UserDetails page state when no user details is there.**

 ![7](https://user-images.githubusercontent.com/72436577/129224216-46c5e0f2-6c02-493d-889e-44495615a8c8.png)

-step 6:User details page state when more then one data is there.
+step 6:**UserDetails page state when more then one data is there.**

 ![6](https://user-images.githubusercontent.com/72436577/129221027-b6bc066c-6319-4058-b67f-060a1f508492.png)

-step 7:404 page state when user enter the wrong path in url.
+step 7:**404 page state when user enter the wrong path in url.**

 ![5](https://user-images.githubusercontent.com/72436577/129221024-bf86c903-cc7e-4ae2-b4a0-f6954a8facef.png)